-As of December 31,
+As of December 31, 2020

-2020 Pro Forma (1) Pro Forma as adjusted (2)
+Actual Pro forma (1) Pro forma as adjusted (2)(3)

 Condensed Consolidated Balance Sheet Data:

-Cash
+Cash \$ 2,691,156

-Total assets
+Total assets 4,555,178

-Current liabilities
+Total current liabilities 14,222,296

-Convertible affiliated note
+Convertible affiliated note 43,824,000

-Other long-term liabilities
+Other long-term liabilities 383,058

-Total stockholders' (deficit) equity
+Total liabilities and stockholders' (deficit) equity 4,555,178

+Other long-term liabilities 383,058

-- (1) The pro forma balance sheet data give effect to the conversion of our convertible affiliated note based on - (2) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash, total assets, and shareholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma balance sheet data give effect to the conversion of our convertible affiliated note, assuming that Agenus elects to settle such note in equity in accordance with the qualified financing provision and other terms of the note (see Note 10 to the consolidated financial statements found elsewhere in this prospectus). - (2) The pro forma as adjusted consolidated balance sheet data give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash, total assets, and shareholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares we are offering.
+Each increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) each of cash, cash equivalents and marketable securities, additional paid-in capital, total stockholders' equity (deficit) and total capitalization on a pro forma as adjusted basis by approximately \$, assuming that the assumed initial public offering price to the public remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses.